rehypejs/rehype-slug/readme.md

 links to these headings back to themselves, which is useful as it lets users more easily link to particular sections.

-This plugins matches how GitHub generates `id`s.
-If you want to generate them differently, you can fork this plugin: it’s pretty small!

 ## Install

 This package is [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).